Featured Image: Vista point on the slopes of Mount Hollywood in Griffith Park, Izayah Ramos via Unsplash

 Some of them are absolutely free.

 So whether you’re a hopeless romantic (or just dating one) you’ll find a number of Angeleno-approved ways to impress your special someone in this list.
 At the very least, you’ll rekindle your love affair with L.A.

-Here are all of our favorite suggestions from our audience, with a few of our own additions:
+Here are some of our favorite suggestions from our audience, with a few of our own additions:

 1. A Stroll Along The Venice Canals

 Strolling over the quaint bridges with vivid sunsets multiplied in the waters below, it would be almost impossible not to find the Venice Canals charming.
 We also recommend checking out the gondola ride in Long Beach

 Pedaling around on spring day surrounded by lush greenery, lotus flower beds and the Downtown skyline in the backdrop is a classic L.A. experience.
 But on a balmy summer night, the swans are illuminated and the city lights dance across the dark waters turning the lake into a pool shimmering reflections.

 Located southwest of Los Angeles, Santa Catalina is known for its wildlife, dive sites and Mt.
 Orizaba (its highest peak).
 You could spend your day kayaking, snorkeling, or paddle-boarding on the beautifully clear water and settle in for a rewarding bite to eat.
 If you’re up for something a little more land-bound then you could wander through Wrigley Memorial Botanical Garden and take in the incredible view of Avalon Bay while marveling at rare Channel Island plant species.

 No list would be complete without the Griffith Park Observatory.
 While you won’t be able to gaze at the stars inside of it right now, the views of the city from the outside are just as breathtaking (especially at night).
 If you’re up for something a little more active, the park’s hiking trails offer plenty of scenic spots.